Philadelphia School of Circus Arts

 The Philadelphia School of Circus Arts (PSCA) is a contemporary circus school in Philadelphia.
 It began in June 2008.

 The curriculum includes aerial skills, such as static trapeze, corde lisse or rope, lyra) and juggling, unicycling, tightwire, tumbling, Chinese acrobatics, physical conditioning and other circus arts.
 Class sessions run four times per year, for eight weeks per session.
 Classes are for all ages, ranging from children 18 months and older, to adults of any age.
 This is a recreational school, rather than a professional development program.

 In addition to ongoing classes, PSCA offers introductory workshops that are around one hour in length.
 They introduce potential students to aerials, circus arts, or children's circus arts.
 These special workshops require no prior experience in circus arts or formal training.
 The workshops also provide a forum for participants to try out aerials, circus arts and children's circus arts without the commitment of an eight-week session.

 PSCA has expanded from a school where one can learn circus arts to a performing arts organization that offers performances on-site and in the community.
 PSCA is a regular participant in the Philadelphia International Children's Festival, Philadelphia Folk Festival, the Chestnut Hill Fall for Arts festival, and other community celebrations.
 The school presents an annual fall cabaret performance every November.
 PSCA is also participating in the Kimmel Center for the Arts "Philadelphia International Festival of the Arts" in spring, 2011.
-The school is also the home to several performances that are part of the Philadelphia Live Arts/Fringe Festival.
+The school is also the home to several performances that are part of the Philadelphia Fringe Festival.
 In 2009, Philadelphia School of Circus Arts attracted 1,500 patrons to performances and events.

-The school is a tenant at Circus Campus in Philadelphia, which also houses Circadium: School of Contemporary Circus, Air Play Entertainment, and a variety of other renters.
-Circus Campus, Circadium, PSCA, and Airplay are all owned and controlled by Shana Kennedy.
+The school is a tenant at Circus Campus in Philadelphia, As of June 2026 PSCA/Airplay are owned and managed by Kitsie O'Neill.